emmacotter/the-stack/_posts/2021-11-3-athletics-records-salaries.md

 ---
-title: Quantifying Value Added By NCAA Athletics Coaches
+title: Coaching Salaries and Coaching Value
 teaser: Comparing salaries of college athletics coaches in an effort to quantify value added.
 A comparison of salaries vs win-loss records for coaches across UCLA sports as well as a comparison for football and basketball across the PAC-12.
 We are looking for students, student-athletes and coaches to interview
 authors:
 - sid_baphna